Beetles

 If they get into pantries and food containers, spider beetles may contaminate stored food products with their eggs, larvae, silk (produced by the larvae), and droppings.

-Shape: Round, bulb-like body with a small head, a hard shell, long antennae, and 6 spider-like legs
+Shape: Round, bulb-like body with a small head, smooth elytra, long antennae, and 6 spider-like legs

 Similar to Shiny Spider Beetles.

-Shape: Round, bulb-like body with a furry head and thorax, a hard shell, long antennae, and 6 spider-like legs
+Shape: Round, bulb-like body with a hairy head and thorax, smooth elytra, long antennae, and 6 spider-like legs

-Antennae: Long, thin antennae covered in yellowish-gray hairs
+• Long, thin antennae covered in short, yellowish-gray hairs

-Head: Well-developed head and thorax covered in a dense coating of short yellowish-gray hairs
+• Head and thorax covered in short, yellowish-gray hairs

 Cigarette beetles are named for their attraction to stored tobacco (cigarettes, cigars, dried tobacco leaves, etc.), although they may also be found in a wide range of stored foods.